waymo-research/waymo-open-dataset/docs/labeling_specifications.md

 #### No Label Zones

-No Label Zones are created for areas that have little immediate relevance to the driving of the self-driving car or to other road users within the self-driving car's environment, such as the opposite side of a highway or a parking lot on the side of the road with a large number of vehicles.
+No Label Zones are created for areas that have little immediate relevance to the driving of the autonomous vehicle or to other road users within the autonomous vehicle's environment, such as the opposite side of a highway or a parking lot on the side of the road with a large number of vehicles.

 ### Vehicle Labeling Specifications